header logo

 Depreciation

 Car depreciation data is noisy.
 The price of any given model of car is affected by age, mileage, trim level, accessories (roof racks, towing packages, etc), accident history, condition, zip code, color, and probably other things.
 The most important factors are age and mileage.
 To generate the plots below, I did a search on cars.com by model under 15 years old, under 160k miles, and gas powered (no diesel, electric, or hybrid).
 In some cases, I set an upper price limit because there were a couple vehicles at 2x the price of any others in the data set.
 These outliers are not representative and had an outsized effect on the lines of best fit.
-Least squares regression was used to linearly fit the data and find the depreciation rate.
-Break points in the data were determined subjectively.
+Least squares regression was used to fit a cubic polynomial to the data because that is the simplest polynomial that can form curved monotonic functions.
+It is also easy to compute the derivative which gives us the depreciation rate as a function of time or mileage.

 I chose five categories of vehicle: sedans, minivans, pickup trucks, SUVs, and high luxury cars.
 The first four might help me and some friends make vehicle purchase decisions in the next year.
 The last one was just curiousity about how steep car depreciation can be.
 I then googled for the top selling vehicles in each category so there would be enough vehicles for sale that statistically reasonable conclusions could be drawn.